reinhardliess/student-list-pagination/README.md

 ## Description

-The goal of this project was to enhance the usability of a long student list (of undetermined length) by splitting it up in pages of 10 students each, providing the appropriate number of buttons for navigation.
+Browsing long lists doesn't provide a good user experience, so this app enhances the usability of a web page by paginating a long list of students into groups of ten students, dynamically adding buttons to the bottom of the page as needed.
+It does this by using unobtrusive JavaScript and progressive enhancement, so that the web site still works if JavaScript is turned off or isn't working properly.
+The instant search box filters the student directory in real time, creating the appropriate number of pagination buttons; if there's no search result, an error message is displayed on the page.

 A live version of this project can be found [here](https://rliess.github.io/student-list-pagination/).